endre-git/ets2-telemetry-server-enhanced-dashboard/README.md

 ![image](https://github.com/kosaendre/ets2-telemetry-server-enhanced-dashboard/blob/main/server/Html/skins/default-enhanced/dashboard.jpg?raw=true)

-I'm using ETS2 with a FOV setting that hides the dashboard while trucking, and I was in need of additional information that's not shown by the default dashboard.
+I'm using ETS2 with a FOV setting that hides the in-game dashboard while trucking.
+I use an external 7" display, and I was in need of additional information that's not shown by the default dashboard.
 These include:
 - parking brake lights,
 - engine brake lights,